Part One — The Sun King’s Crown

 Scarlet slashes through one of the Guardians again, cries out in fury.
 “I can’t do a thing!”

 Hamfrd is back on his feet, stepping in front of the spectral figures, swinging his mace.
 The two Guardians seem unconcerned by the giant man or his mighty weapon passing through their incorporeal bodies.
 He narrowly avoids a spectral sword that slashes towards him.

 Scarlet, still holding her injured hand against her body says, “Ham, don’t let them touch you.”

-The red-haired warrior steps aside, growling.
+The red-haired warrior steps back, growling.

-Jake is taking steps backwards, pursued by the floating spectral Crypt Guardians.
+Jake is taking short steps backwards, pursued by the floating spectral Crypt Guardians.
 He holds the crown up above his head.
 The eyes of the Guardians follow it.

 “Ham!” he calls out to the warrior.
 “Catch.”
 He tosses the crown to the big man, who snatches it out of the air.

 The spectral Guardians turn at once from the swordarm and begin to advance on Hamfrd.

 “It’s the crown!” shouts Jake.
 “They’re drawn straight to the crown.”
 The Guardians are now moving away from him.
 He calls out to Hamfrd, an idea forming.

 “All we need to do,” says Jake, turning towards the distant entrance to the Hall, “is run.”
 He starts to dash across the stone floor.
 “We’re much faster than they are.”